Powder Coating Aluminum & Metal

 Powder coating metal curing process

-The powder coating cure process requires a specific temperature for a specific duration to achieve full cure and establish the full film properties for which the material was designed.
+The aluminum coatings cure process requires a specific temperature for a specific duration to achieve full cure and establish the full film properties for which the material was designed.
 The curing schedule and process could vary according to the manufacturer's specifications of the product being cured.
 It also depends on the finish and level of dye, aluminum wood grain for example.

 For more about Decoral Systems and the powder painting process, please read the powder coating FAQ (frequently asked questions)